ist356/project-cfu108/about-project.md

 # About My Project

-Student Name:  name
+Student Name:  Chenyiwei Fu
-Student Email:  email
+Student Email:  cfu108@syr.edu

 ### What it does